 Could British troops evict colonists from their homes, eat their food and use their facilities?
 That’s not exactly true, even though generations of students have heard that story in relation to the Third Amendment.

-March 25th is the 251st anniversary of the parliamentary act that allowed British soldiers to occupy certain colonial buildings.
-The first Quartering Act in 1765 didn’t go over well with the American populace, and a constitutional amendment later insured such things wouldn’t happen again once the United States broke away from Britain.
+Today is the anniversary of the parliamentary act that allowed British soldiers to occupy certain colonial buildings.
+The first Quartering Act in 1765 didn’t go over well with the American populace, and a constitutional amendment later ensured such things wouldn’t happen again once the United States broke away from Britain.

 But the British military rarely took over private homes when it sought shelter during its occupation of the Americas.